ibm-cloud-docs/mqcloud/gettingStarted.md

 ### Using the Guided Tour

-You can launch the Guided Tour by clicking on the folding icon at the top right of the page.
+You can launch the Guided Tour by clicking on the 'Take the tour' button at the bottom left of the page.

 ![Image showing the location of the Guided Tour launch icon](./images/mqoc_getting_started_gt_icon.png)